vbfelix/vbfelix/README.md

 As I am passionate about bridging theory and real-world applications, my goal is to empower organizations to make data-driven decisions and optimize their operations using statistical insights.

+- 📦 My main open source project is the R package: [relper](https://vbfelix.github.io/relper/)
+- 💬 Ping me about R, SQL, Statistics and Data Science
+- 🔗 If you want to know more about me, there is my website at: <https://vbfelix.github.io/>

+And also take a look at my stats and repositories below ⬇️

 <p align="left"> <img src="https://github-readme-stats.vercel.app/api?username=vbfelix&show_icons=true&theme=great-gatsby" alt="tomondre" />